NUARIG/redcap2omop-demo/README.md

 ### Install redcap2omp

-The application allows to import Redcap data and map it to [OMOP](https://www.ohdsi.org/data-standardization/the-common-data-model/) structures for data analysis.
+The application allows to import REDcap data and map it to [OMOP](https://www.ohdsi.org/data-standardization/the-common-data-model/) structures for data analysis.
-In order to set it up, run the initializer:
+In order to set it up, run the initializer (note: this has already been done for this repository but is here for documentation purposes):
 ```bash
 $ rails g redcap2omop:install
 ```